Abermal/vacation_weather/README.md

 * the highest temperature
 * least precipitation

-Data was taken from https://www.wetterkontor.de/
+Data was taken from https://www.wetterkontor.de/ at Grainau, 82491